neo-project/docs/en-us/node/gui.md

 ![image](/assets/gui_43.png)

-It should be noted that the registration of assets require a huge amount of fees.
+It should be noted that the registration of assets incurs a significant fee.
 (The main network fee is 10000 GAS, test network fee is 100 NEO coins) Please exercise caution.

 ### Distribute assets

 ![image](/assets/gui_46.png)

-It should be noted that the distribution of assets require a huge amount of fees.
+It should be noted that the distribution of assets incurs a significant fee.
 (The main network fee is 500 NEO coins, test network fee is 5 NEO coins) Please exercise caution, and choose one-time distribution if possible.

 ### Deploy Contract